Michael Mackey

-Michael C. Mackey FRSC is an American biomathematician and Professor in the Department of Physiology who holds the Joseph Morley Drake Emeritus Chair in Physiology at McGill University in Montreal, Quebec, Canada.
+Michael C. Mackey FRSC is a Canadian-American biomathematician and Professor in the Department of Physiology of McGill University in Montreal, Quebec, Canada who holds the Joseph Morley Drake Emeritus Chair.

 Biography

 He received a Bachelor of Arts (BA, 1963) in Mathematics from the University of Kansas and completed a Doctor of Philosophy (Ph.D., 1968) in Physiology and Biophysics at the University of Washington.

 He became a professor in the Department of Physiology at McGill University, as well as Director of the Centre for Applied Mathematics in Bioscience and Medicine and the Mathematical Physiology Laboratory.